Zuehlke/software-engineering-corner/drafts/angular-feature-toggles.md

 Feature flags aren’t the right choice for every project.
 While they can add flexibility and support gradual rollouts or A/B testing, they also bring extra complexity—and, if not handled carefully, can cause issues.
 But when used with clear guidelines, they can help teams experiment and adapt more easily.

-In this post, I shared a custom setup for feature toggles in Angular using Flagsmith, including examples for runtime configuration, conditionally showing UI with directives, and guarding routes.
+In this post, I shared a custom setup for feature toggles in Angular, including examples for runtime configuration, conditionally showing UI with directives, and guarding routes.
 Your implementation might look different, but I hope this gave you a good starting point and some ideas to work with.